xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 <https://www.cisco.com/c/en/us/products/collateral/optical-networking/ons-15200-series-dwdm-systems/ons-15216-4-channel-optical-multiplexers-ds.html>

-In release 3.0 with IOS-XR 7.11.1 the QDD-OLS is supported on the NCS 5700 series routers, with support across additional platforms coming in future XR releases.
+In release 3.0 with IOS-XR 7.11.1 the QDD-OLS is supported on the following NCS 5700 series routers, with support across additional platforms coming in future XR releases.

+NCS 55A2-MO

 ## Cisco Routers